 Shabbat in Israel is a truly memorable experience.
-No matter how much familiarity teens have with traditional Shabbatot, Pilgrimage gives them a special opportunity to enjoy and to participate in this meaningful experience alongside a community of peers.
+No matter how much familiarity teens have with traditional Shabbatot, USY Summer Experiences give them a special opportunity to enjoy and to participate in this meaningful experience alongside a community of peers.